 I go back out to the Viewing Center.
 On screen, Johanna is brushing furiously at her face, but it's useless.
 She's drenched in gore.
 The scene is shot with heat sensors, giving everything a surreal look.
 Wiress is clinging to Beetee, who is unconscious.
 Jack grabs me.
 "Can you think of anything?" he asks.

 I look at it and shake my head.
 "Not a thing.
 Is it drowning them?
 What happened to Blight?"

 "He ran into the forcefield to get away from it.
 It's not hurting them!"

 I don't answer this, because Jack needs to get it out of his system, but of course, the point of something like that isn't to directly hurt anyone.
 When you're being showered with blood, atavistic instinct takes over.
 Mind games.
 Jack knows it.
 I know it.

 Suddenly, the rain stops.
 It doesn't dribble out, the way real rain does.
 It just stops.
 There is one final crash as the last of it falls to the ground, and then it is over.
+The heat sensor cameras go off and the scene is lit by the bright moonlight.
 Johanna looks around, her eyes round and very white in her red-stained face.

 "Ah," Claudius says.
 "Looks like another late night surprise.
-Will Katniss Everdeen be able to rouse her companions?"
+Will Katniss Everdeen and Finnick Odair be able to rouse their companions?"